wp-plugins/statvoo/readme.txt

 === Statvoo is Realtime Website Analytics ===
 Contributors: Andrew Odendaal
-Tags: javascript, statvoo, analytics, traffic, realtime Requires at least: 2.7
+Tags: javascript, statvoo, analytics, traffic, realtime, chat, tracking, surf, customer engagement Requires at least: 2.7
 Tested up to: 4.0
-Stable tag: 1.1.4
+Stable tag: 1.1.5

-Understand your website with <a href="http://www.statvoo.com/">statvoo.com</a> - Realtime website analytics & traffic monitoring.
+Understand your website with <a href="http://www.statvoo.com/">statvoo.com</a> - Realtime Website Analytics.

 == Description ==

-Understand Your Website with <a href="http://www.statvoo.com/">Statvoo.com</a> - Realtime Website Analytics and Traffic Monitoring.
+Understand Your Website with <a href="http://www.statvoo.com/">Statvoo.com</a> - Realtime Website Analytics.

-This plugin adds the required javascript for Statvoo.com (Realtime Website Analytics).
+This plugin adds all the tracking codes required to start using Statvoo.com (Realtime Website Analytics).

 For more information visit: